vrockai/pipeline-test/docs/content.md

 ---

-## Identification of the mutual gliding locus as a factor for gut colonization in non-native bee hosts using the ARTP mutagenesis
+## Identification of the mutual gliding locus as a factor for gut colonization in non-native bee hosts using the ARTP mutagenesis.
+ 25.05.2024, _Y Meng, X Zhang, Y Zhai, Y Li, Z Shao, S Liu, C Zhang, XH Xing, H Zheng_

+_Animals, Bees, Gastrointestinal Microbiome, Symbiosis, Mutagenesis, Mutation_ The gut microbiota and their hosts profoundly affect each other's physiology and evolution.
+Identifying host-selected traits is crucial to understanding the processes that govern the evolving interactions between animals and symbiotic microbes.
+Current experimental approaches mainly focus on the model bacteria, like hypermutating Escherichia coli or the evolutionary changes of wild stains by host transmissions.
+A method called atmospheric and room temperature plasma (ARTP) may overcome the bottleneck of low spontaneous mutation rates while maintaining mild conditions for the gut bacteria.

 [Source](https://doi.org/10.1186/s40168-024-01813-0)

+10.1186/s40168-024-01813-0

 ---